 First-time home buyers might want to avoid preforeclosed properties because they are often in need of repair.
 These repairs often must be made before the sale can go through, and first-time home buyers do not typically have the additional cash to make the necessary improvements to the property.

 The good news is that preforeclosure properties can be cured.
 Homeowners have several options to get out of home debt, and often without a huge hit to their credit score.
-If you’re a homeowner in pre-foreclosure or considering the purchase of a preforeclosure property, you should contact a Home Loan Expert.
+If you’re a homeowner in pre-foreclosure or considering the purchase of a preforeclosure property, you should speak with a mortgage expert today.
 They’ll be able to walk you through the intricacies of your situation and help to connect you with professionals who are best suited to helping you through the process.